 A Compressed Air Ultrasonic Leak Detection Audit takes a peek at areas within your system that cost energy waste through air leakage.
 Take advantage of your energy providers Compressed Air Study funding to finds ways to better your system’s efficiency including identifying the leaks costing you money.

-In addition to distributing compressed air and vacuum equipment, JHFoster conducts Ultrasonic Leak Detection Audits for a variety of companies.
+In addition to distributing compressed air and vacuum equipment, JHFOSTER conducts Ultrasonic Leak Detection Audits for a variety of companies.
 It has conducted more than 750+ Compressed Air Studies to date, saving companies over $3 million.

 The audit takes an in-depth look at the entire system for leaks and gives a baseline to address “what ifs” for improvements.
 We give you recommendations and data to support return on investment.

-Although some companies evaluate compressed systems as part of general energy audits, most lack the depth of knowledge and expertise that JHFoster can give.
+Although some companies evaluate compressed systems as part of general energy audits, most lack the depth of knowledge and expertise that JHFOSTER can give.

-“Compressed air and vacuum technology isn’t something that’s really taught in college, so most employees and even engineers have limited knowledge in these areas,” said Ron Nordby, former vice president of sales at JHFoster.
+“Compressed air and vacuum technology isn’t something that’s really taught in college, so most employees and even engineers have limited knowledge in these areas,” said Ron Nordby, former vice president of sales at JHFOSTER.
 “However, this is all we do.
 Our job is to help companies figure out how they can use it most efficiently in order to reduce their overall operating costs.”

-JHFoster Saves Packaging Firm Thousands
+JHFOSTER Saves Packaging Firm Thousands

 A local packaging firm searched for new ways to better its efficiency and lower environmental impact.
 They ultimately turned to Xcel Energy to find rebate possibilities offered through its compressed air efficiency program.

-John Henry Foster analyzed the company’s entire compressed air system and offered a big picture of the opportunities for improvement.
+JHFOSTER analyzed the company’s entire compressed air system and offered a big picture of the opportunities for improvement.

 The Ultrasonic Leak Detection Audit revealed energy being lost throughout the system.
 Not only was it running at a high operating pressure, it caused blow off as a result of artificial demand.
 In addition, the current dryer ran continuously, and the drains slowly, but constantly, leaked air.